vitessio/website/content/en/docs/user-guides/migration/move-tables.md

 job.batch/zone1-customer-0-init-shard-master   1/1           23s        84s
 ```

-`InitShardMaster` is performed implicitly by Helm for you.
+`InitShardMaster` (deprecated, but equivalent to `InitShardPrimary`) is performed implicitly by Helm for you.

 ### Using Operator